ddragula/py-ecommerce-fastapi-wsei/README.md

 ## Database Initialization

-Ensure that the database and tables are initialized before using the API.
-The application creates the necessary tables automatically on startup.
-If the database file is missing, ensure that the `@app.on_event("startup")` function correctly triggers table creation.
+Ensure that the database and tables are initialized after running the API.
+(A file `ecommerce.db` should be created on root.)

 ### Populating the Database